 - Draw Weight: 175 lbs

 - Length: 35”

-For starters, it has a whopping 280 lbs of draw weight and a scant 5.4 lbs in the hand.
+For starters, it has a whopping 280 lbs of draw weight and a scant 5.4 lbs on the hand.
 It is seriously tiny.
-The power stroke is 10.2 inches and the whole bow is only 31 inches in length.
+The power stroke is 10.2 inches and the whole bow is only 31 inches long.
 If you need something that puts out serious power in a very small package, this is for you.

 It is designed around a system called R.A.V.S.
 (Recoil Anti-Vibration System).
 It’s a system of strategically placed deadening material and intelligent design that works extremely well.
 This is the quietest crossbow out of the box.

 For the western hunter chasing elk through the high country, this is the one for you.
-It will perform well in the swamps of Florida on hogs and just about anywhere you need a lightweight powerful and silent crossbow.
+It performs well in the swamps of Florida on hogs and just about anywhere you need a lightweight powerful and silent crossbow.

 - Draw Weight: 280 lbs